petersonben50/Everglades/code/2018_analysis_assembly/hgcA/hgcA_processing_2018.md

 Next we'll want to dereplicate the hgcA sequences across our assemblies.
 We'll use a cutoff of 97% identity for this process.
 In addition to getting the fna file, we'll generate the text file with the cluster information, then download that to my computer.

+**Dereplicate sequences**

+Next I wanted to pull all the data I had on hgcA sequences into R to get a good look at them.
+I used an Rmd file to keep track of my notes on this.